-Shiv Sena chief Bal Thackeray died in Mumbai at 3:33pm today.
+Mumbai: Shiv Sena chief Bal Thackeray died in Mumbai at 3:33pm on Saturday.
 He was 86.
+(Bal Thackeray: Life in pics)

-He is survived by his sons Jaidev and Uddhav, who is the executive president of the Shiv Sena, which Mr Thackeray founded in 1966.
+Mr Thackeray is survived by sons Jaidev and Uddhav, who is the executive president of the Shiv Sena, which Mr Thackeray founded in 1966.

-Shiv Sena supporters who had gathered outside Mr Thackeray's home broke down and tried to console each other.
-Thousands more are expected to reach Matoshree to express their grief.
-Security, already present in the area around Matoshree as well as Shiv Sena Bhavan, the party headquarters, has been stepped up again.
+Hundreds of Shiv Sena supporters who had gathered outside Mr Thackeray's home broke down and tried to console each other.

 Mr Thackeray had been unwell since July this year when he was admitted to Mumbai's Lilavati Hospital for breathlessness and constipation.
 He was released after a week in hospital, and was being nursed at his Bandra residence, Matoshree.
 The Sena chief was under constant medical supervision, with a team of doctors stationed at his home.